videlalvaro/videlalvaro.github.io/_posts/2011-05-12-rabbitmq-chat-post-mortem.md

 To deploy the server I've got a __vps200__ from [Servergrove](http://www.servergrove.com/vps): 1 GB of RAM and 2 cores.
 I asked for a bare bones installation of Ubuntu 10.4 on it.
 The account set up was really easy and their admin panel is pretty slick.

 Once I've got the login details I ssh'ed into the server and compiled Erlang from source.
-From there it was a matter of __20 seconds to get RabbitMQ up and running__.
+From there it was a matter of [20 seconds to get RabbitMQ up and running](http://vimeo.com/10254034).
 I used the latest [Generic Unix Distribution](http://www.rabbitmq.com/releases/rabbitmq-server/v2.4.1/rabbitmq-server-generic-unix-2.4.1.tar.gz) to get it installed.

-<iframe src="http://player.vimeo.com/video/10254034?title=0&amp;byline=0&amp;portrait=0" width="400" height="300" frameborder="0"></iframe><p><a href="http://vimeo.com/10254034">Installing RabbitMQ</a> from <a href="http://vimeo.com/user1169087">Alvaro Videla</a> on <a href="http://vimeo.com">Vimeo</a>.

 After I've got the server installed, I've added the Recent History Exchange and the [Management Plugin](http://www.rabbitmq.com/plugins.html#rabbitmq-management).
 The latter so I could easily monitor the status of the server directly from the web.